 My answer is “It depends.”
-I’ve applied Super Glue on heel cracks and on minor cuts, and it works really well.
-Its wound-sealing attributes were noted in the Vietnam War, when medics used it before sending troops on to surgery.
+I’ve applied super glue on heel cracks and other minor cuts and have found it to work really well.
+Its wound-sealing attributes were noted in the Vietnam War, when field medics used it before sending wounded soldiers on to surgery.
 The glue stems bleeding and has been used for that by athletes and veterinarians to deal with small cuts.
 Some dermatologists recommend a different brand, Krazy Glue, to seal paper cuts.
 I’ve also heard that stringed-instrument players sometimes make protective “fingertip caps” out of the glue.

-These glues are made from the chemical cyanoacrylate.
+These products contain the chemical cyanoacrylate.
 In addition to its usefulness in stopping bleeding in a pinch, it has been associated with less scarring than other methods of closing wounds.
 But it has some downsides: it can irritate skin, kill cells, and aggravate infections.
-If you check the medical literature on cyanoacrylate, you will find many references to its accidental use as eye drops, eardrops or nose drops – with predictably unfortunate results.
-The accidents may have to do with the resemblance between glue containers and other plastic dispenser bottles.
+If you check the medical literature on cyanoacrylate, you will find many references to its accidental use as eye drops, eardrops or nose drops – with unfortunate results.
+Apparently, some people mistake the glue containers for other plastic dispenser bottles.

 Andrew Weil, M.D.

 Thomas B. Bruns and J. Mack Worthington, “Using Tissue Adhesive for Wound Repair: A Practical Guide to Dermabond.”
 American Family Physician, March 1, 2000.